 My wife comes from a cultured background (work- wise, not rearing, I hasten to add) and it is thanks to her that our interiors are so lovely.
 Whilst here she has turned hand to the production of hand painted slate signs which make a lovely little souvenir to take home and remind you of your holiday.

 On our arrival here there was really no formal garden to speak of, which was in part due to the abundance of our bunny 'friends'.
 The RHS does provide a list of rabbit resistant plants but unfortunately these Frenchie lapins don't have internet access.
-A friend and myself spent a very long, wet and miserable day excavating a 150 metre long trench in which we placed chicken wire to a depth of 40 cm and height of 70cm to fence off the an area from the outside.
-Unfortunately I believe we are still troubled by at least one intruder.
+A friend and myself spent a very long, wet and miserable day excavating a 150 metre long trench in which we placed chicken wire to a depth of 40 cm and height of 70cm to fence off the garden from the unwanted visitors.

 We have grown many things from seed, both for the table, the garden and sometimes both.
 I have a thing for bamboos and have raised a fair few from seed but the tough winter frosts have taken away too many to mention.
 It takes a while to suss out what will do and what is a waste of your time but ...